 The process of organising a marriage in Scotland is very straight forward.
-If you do not come from the UK or an EU country, you will need to apply for a special marriage Visa, which is simple and only carries a small cost.
+If you do not come from the UK or an EEC country, you will need to apply for a Marriage Visitor Visa, which is simple and only carries a small cost.
 To apply please visit the UK VISA SITE

 The Marriage Licence

 You must ensure that you apply for your marriage licence a minimum of 29 days before the wedding date but if you’re not a British Passport holder, then ideally you would do it at least 72 days in advance (you can’t apply more than 90 days in advance). so the ideal process would be to apply for your visas 4 – 5 months beforehand, then apply for the marriage licence 3 months beforehand once you already have your visas.